 Use a meditation device

 You can use a meditation headband such as Muse 2.
 Muse is a meditation headband that allows you to track and monitor your brain activity during meditation.
 The Muse meditation headband provides feedback in real-time, so you can adjust your practice accordingly.
 Muse also has guided meditations that can help you get started with practicing mindfulness.
 Some of the benefits of using Muse include reducing stress, improving sleep, and increasing focus and concentration.
+Check out our article on the latest devices for meditation.

 - Meditation made easy: stop guessing if you’re doing it right – use real-time feedback to guide you and keep you motivated